 20 years after 9/11, lawsuit against Saudis hits key moment

 WASHINGTON (AP) — As the 20th anniversary of the Sept.
-11 terrorist attacks approaches, victims' relatives are pressing the courts to answer what they see as lingering questions about the Saudi government's role in the attacks.
+11 terrorist attacks approaches, victims' relatives are pressing the courts to answer what they see as lingering questions about the Saudi government's role.

 "The legal team and the FBI, investigative agencies, can know about the details of my dad’s death and thousands of other family members' deaths, but the people who it’s most relevant to can't know," said Brett Eagleson, whose father, Bruce, was among the World Trade Center victims.
 “It's adding salt to an open wound for all the 9/11 family members.”